How to Reduce Bias in the Hiring Process: 12 Strategies

 Candidate behavior, such as how they present themselves during interviews or online, can also affect perceptions, which may reinforce biases.
 However, adopting the right strategies—such as using standardized evaluation criteria, conducting blind resume reviews, and utilizing AI-powered tools—can significantly minimize these influences and create a fairer hiring process.

-The Society for Human Resources Management (SHRM) recommends adopting structured processes to eliminate subjectivity in hiring.
+The Society for Human Resources Management (SHRM) recommends adopting structured hiring processes to eliminate subjectivity in hiring.
 The Society for Human Resources Management (SHRM) suggests using structured interviews where candidates are asked the same set of predefined questions that focus on factors that directly impact job performance.

 This structure helps minimize bias by taking out subjective factors such as ability or appearance.
 Implementing these strategies not only enhances workplace safety but also contributes to risk reduction during the hiring process.
 Here are 11 ways to effectively reduce hiring bias: